vitorbritto/workflow-guide/README.md

 ## Workflow

-This is a simple table with tools, aproaches and methods that a use.
+This is a simple table with tools, aproaches and methods that I use.

 | Setup       | Develop        | Build                | Automation | Managers   | Deploy     | Database |
 |-------------|----------------|----------------------|------------|------------|------------|----------|